 Your Jibe Profile

-While you’ve been distracted with shiny statistics, a welcome email has been sent to you and you’re encouraged to set up your profile on Jibe.
+While you’ve been distracted with shiny statistics, a welcome email has been sent to you and you’re encouraged to set up youron Jibe.

 First point of call would be to add either Facebook or LinkedIn (whichever is the remaining social network), which is a simple click and authentication.
-You can get back to the edit screen by clicking on Account.
+You can get back to the edit screen by clicking on.

 Pick and choose from the employers and education you’ve listed on Facebook and LinkedIn.
 It’s a quick click to add each entry, or you can add or edit something specifically for Jibe.
 Scroll right down to the bottom and add a few interests too, then remember to save your profile.